tarwn/BasicAzureStorageSDK/README.md

 4) Information: The generic way exceptions are handled and thrown compared to the detail available from the API

-5) Information: The lack of informaiton about failed retries
+5) Information: The lack of information about failed retries

 6) Readability.

-7) Testability: There is not a clear interface or set of overrides I can do to execute local unit tests.
+7) Testability: There is not a clear interface to mock or fake for tests.

-8) Testability: The internal tests for the SDK use logic to mangle HTTP requests, are long and rambling, and have actually been removed from the most recent version I looked at on github (3.0).
+8) Testability: The internal tests for the SDK use logic to mangle HTTP requests, are long and rambling, and have been removed from some versions (3.0).

 Some of these have improved with the later versions and with some of the tracing methods in later versions, but some have remained underlying concepts (such as trying to use stateful objects to represent a service).

 I've written an implementation of the Azure API before, but I wanted to start writing one that:

 1) Matches the API.
-The documentation should exist only to help understand how to do operations from the API in this library, setup things like the storage settings or error handling, and call out exceptions to the API.
+The documentation should exist only to describe the naming gap between the two, the few places where the local library diverges from the API, how to setup things like the storage settings and error handling, and how exceptions map to the API.

 2) Treats the service as a service.
 If you want to consume the service and add some pseudo form of state, do so.
-   But the SDk should not force that on you.
+   The SDK should not force that on you.

 3) Provides every scrap of error information possible to help the developer or maintainer do their job.

-4) Provides underlying informaiton about retry rates and retries that were later succesful
+4) Provides underlying information about retry rates and retries that were later succesful

 5) Matches the API internally as well.
-Finding the implementation of an API operation should not require opening 15 files.
+Finding the implementation details of an API operation should not require opening 15 files.

 6) Has a clear set of tests that serves almost as a bullet point list of how the API works for each operation